CharlesGodwin/3DPrinting/Adimlab_bed_offset.md

 The solutions are to use gcode to:
 - Position the extruder at front left corner of bed and reset the printer coordinates to recognize this as 0,0,0
-- Reposition the extruder down the bed so that when it travels to the first cordinate in the model it travels up the bed, ather than from 0,0 directly to the point, and possibly coliding with the clip.
+- Reposition the extruder down the bed so that when it travels to the first cordinate in the model it travels up the bed, rather than from 0,0 directly to the point, and possibly coliding with the clip.

 For both Cura 4.6.x and PrusaSlicer 2.2.x, modify the printer settings and replace the startup gcode with the following:
 <pre>